N0VA06/Crossmines/README.md

 - Persistent leaderboard
 - Streak tracking

-Enjoy the challenge of BombSweeper! 🚩💥
+Enjoy the challenge of Crossmines! 🚩💥